General Testing Information

 Asymptomatic vs. Symptomatic Testing

-On-campus testing is available for students, faculty, staff and visitors.
+On-campus testing is available for students, faculty, staff and visitors age 18 and older.
 Two types of testing dictate where you should go to be tested.
 It is important that you understand the difference between these:

-Symptomatic Testing: This is for individuals who do have COVID-19 symptoms (“symptomatic”) or who were identified as a close contact from contact tracing.
+Symptomatic Testing: This is for individuals who do have COVID-19 symptoms (“symptomatic”) or who were exposed to COVID-19.
 You may hear this referred to as “Diagnostic Testing.”

 Types of Tests and Collection

 Regardless of whether your test is asymptomatic or symptomatic, Northwestern utilizes tests that provide high levels of accuracy, with very low levels of false positive or false negative results.

 All asymptomatic testing is done by a self-collected, simple nasal (anterior nasal) swab.
-Symptomatic and contact tracing testing is done with an NP (nasal pharyngeal) swab.
+Symptomatic testing is done with an NP (nasal pharyngeal) swab.

 Consents and Privacy

 Testing is a medical procedure, and Northwestern University and Northwestern Medicine take your privacy seriously.
 When registering for your test, either onsite or online, you will be required to sign a Consent for Testing and Diagnosis and Informed Consent to Northwestern's COVID-19 Testing Program.